miltonian/principles/README.md

 "I want to improve my company's customer service and increase sales."

-Focus on a singular goal:
+Focus on a specific goal or problem statement:

 "I want to enhance the customer support experience by reducing response times."